ice-blog-header-image-Oct-2021

 Think about why we use tax accountants for our personal tax returns.
 Sure, they help complete tax forms – an administrative function.
 But they also do something that most of us just don’t have time for: they stay informed on the complex and constantly changing U.S. tax code and advise us accordingly.

 Just like accountants, customs brokers perform both an administrative and advisory function.
 The cost of customs clearance encompasses both.
-But the most value in your customs broker cost is derived from advisory services that help avoid delays and fines and capitalize on opportunities to minimize tax and duty payments.
+But the most value in your customs broker cost comes from advisory services that help avoid delays and fines and capitalize on opportunities to minimize tax and duty payments.

 You can’t eliminate customs clearance costs, but you can manage them

-Customs clearance costs have an unhappy tendency to snowball, especially for importers who don’t understand every step of the clearance process.
+Hopefully this article has given you a clearer idea of how much customs clearance costs in the U.S. These costs can have an unhappy tendency to snowball, especially for importers who don’t understand every step of the clearance process.
 An experienced customs clearance agent will guide you through the maze of obligations, helping you avoid costly penalties and delays.
 You’ll get access to a trustworthy customs broker to help navigate the complex tariff system, and provide advice controlling customs clearance costs.

 Need help controlling the cost of customs clearance?
 Start with a call to I.C.E.
 Transport.